Welcome to the University of Leeds Boat Club!

 We cater for all at UoLBC – whether you want to row at prestigious races such as Head of the River and Henley Royal Regatta, or would prefer to go out in a boat as when you fancy, we are happy to have you on board.
 We have squads to take the most committed of athletes, and also the more relaxed ones.
 Likewise if you’d prefer to Cox or be a Land Member, we definitely want you to join!

-Come along to circuits, these are fun and sociable circuits for the whole club, twice a week:
+Come along to circuits from 1st Oct, these are fun and sociable circuits for the whole club, twice a week:

 Monday @ the Edge 5:30-6pm, warm-up run 5pm.